HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

   <a href="/static/images/2019/04_Media/fig10_image_format_size.png">
     <img alt="A comparison of image formats by file size" aria-labelledby="fig10-caption" aria-describedby="fig10-description" src="/static/images/2019/04_Media/fig10_image_format_size.png" width="600">
   </a>
-  <div id="fig10-description" class="visually-hidden">A chart showing in p10 percentile 4 KB of JPEGs, 2 KB of PNG and 2 KB og GIFs are used, in the p25 percentile 9 KB JPGs, 4 KB of PNGs, 7 KB of WebP, and 3 KB of GIFs are used, in the p50 percentile 24 KB of JPGs, 11 KB of PNGs, 17 Kb of WebP, 6 KB of GIFs, and 1 KB of SVGs are used, in th p75 percentile 68 KB of JPEGs, 43 KB of PNGs, 41 Kb of WebPs, 17 KB of GIFs and 2 Kb of SVGs are used and in the p90 percentile, 116 KB of JPGs, 152 KB of PNGs, 90 KB of WebPs, 87 KB of GIFs, and 8 KB of SVGs are used.</div>
+  <div id="fig10-description" class="visually-hidden">A chart showing in p10 percentile 4 KB of JPEGs, 2 KB of PNG and 2 KB of GIFs are used, in the p25 percentile 9 KB JPGs, 4 KB of PNGs, 7 KB of WebP, and 3 KB of GIFs are used, in the p50 percentile 24 KB of JPGs, 11 KB of PNGs, 17 KB of WebP, 6 KB of GIFs, and 1 KB of SVGs are used, in the p75 percentile 68 KB of JPEGs, 43 KB of PNGs, 41 KB of WebPs, 17 KB of GIFs and 2 KB of SVGs are used and in the p90 percentile, 116 KB of JPGs, 152 KB of PNGs, 90 KB of WebPs, 87 KB of GIFs, and 8 KB of SVGs are used.</div>
   <figcaption id="fig10-caption">Figure 10.
 File size by image format.</figcaption>
 </figure>